 Building Champions in Sport and Life since 1938!

 The Jackson Hole Ski & Snowboard Club focuses on five core values that define the culture of the JHSC, and the character development fostered in the athletes.
-These values are not just words; rather, they drive decisions and actions in both sport and life at every level.
-From the leadership of the Club, to the coaches, to the parents, to the athletes, to how the Club is represented in the community.
+These values are not just words; rather, they drive decisions and actions in both sport and life at every level, from the leadership of the Club to the coaches, the parents, the athletes, and how the Club is represented in the community.

 Fun is what sustains all our efforts.
 Research clearly states that fun is what is most important in youth sport (and too often overlooked).
 This is also what top World Cup athletes point to as the primary factor in sustaining their success.
 This value is expressed in many forms including pure joy and mutual passion for the sport.
 Fun also provides the motivation to recover from injury and commit to the more grueling aspects of pursuing our goals.
 Fun is about enjoying the entire community of the Club and being with others that share all the excitement of skiing and snowboarding.

 A lot is asked of our student-athletes, our parents, our coaches, and staff.
 Each individual’s commitment to their personal role, responsibilities, and goals strengthens not only each individual but the Club as a whole.
 We often say, “You will get out what you put in,” and understanding this value applies to all aspects of life.
 Commitment is about taking a holistic approach and paying attention to all the domains of training, academics, mental and physical fitness, and doing what it takes to be the best athlete, person, citizen, and Club possible.
 This incorporates JHSC’s long commitment to inclusion through increasing access to our programs for children in the community.
 Most importantly, this value represents the Club’s commitment to the overall safety and well-being of our athletes.